 Almost everyone has heard of the term “elevator speech”—that succinct few sentences seemingly delivered off the cuff that communicates your value proposition and maybe sets a little bit of a hook.

 As our firm enters its seventeenth year, we still don’t have one.
-My partner and late husband, Jim McCarthy, founded our firm with the goal of truly taking care of his clients—transparently, loyally, objectively, and ethically.
+My partner and late husband, Jim McCarthy, founded our firm with the goal of genuinely taking care of his clients—transparently, loyally, objectively, and ethically.
 His prior 18 years of experience in the investment industry taught him that these characteristics, so highly-valued and richly deserved by clients, were often in short supply.
 This code of conduct defines Seascape’s mission: to provide truly engaged, proactive, and comprehensive wealth management strategies to the families that entrust us with their assets.
 That is a mouthful, certainly not an elevator speech, and probably even a little corny.
 It does, however, get to the heart of our services.

-Seascape began, like many small businesses, out of Jim’s home office.
+Seascape began out of Jim’s home office.
 His intention from the start was to create a firm that would always be there to provide excellent guidance and services to its clients; a firm that would transcend any one individual principal or person.
 Therefore, Jim chose not to name the business after himself.
 Feeling as deep a connection with sailing and the sea as he did with his work, he named the firm Seascape Capital Management.

-Jim was one of the first advisors in the state of New Hampshire to earn his Certified Financial Planner™ designation.
+Jim was one of the first advisors in New Hampshire to earn his Certified Financial Planner™ designation.
 In doing so, he adopted a comprehensive approach to wealth well before most of his peers.
-The management of his clients’ investment portfolios always happened in synch with their dreams and their fears-- rather than on a parallel and often disconnected track.
+He managed his clients’ investment portfolios in synch with their dreams and their fears rather than on a parallel, disconnected track.